Dylan Moore Player Props: Mariners vs. Twins

 Dylan Moore At The Plate

-- Moore is batting .135 with two doubles, two home runs and four walks.
+- Moore is hitting .128 with two doubles, two home runs and five walks.

+- In four of 18 games this season, Moore has picked up at least one hit, including one game with multiple hits.

-- Moore has had a base hit in four of 17 games this year, and multiple hits once.
+- He has gone deep in two of 18 games played this year, and in 4.4% of his plate appearances.

+- In four games this year, Moore has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.